stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### How?

-Externalize all configurations as Kubernetes configmaps or secrets for the backing services.
+Externalize all configurations (URLs, username, pwds, etc.) as Kubernetes configmaps or secrets for the backing services.

 # Acknowledgements